Cloud and Terminal Coding Agent

 Codex and Claude Code are the closest commercial comparison: both are about delegating software engineering tasks to an agent.
 I would compare them on your own repository using the same task and the same acceptance criteria.

 Claude Code may feel more natural if your team wants terminal-local control and an agent that lives close to your shell workflow.
-Codex is compelling if you want OpenAI-native cloud task execution, parallel background work, and tighter integration with ChatGPT-style workflows.
+Codex is compelling if you want OpenAI-native cloud task execution, parallel background work, Codex App thread management, and tighter integration with ChatGPT accounts, mobile approvals, and connected services.

 opencode is the open-source counterweight.
 It is the better philosophical fit when you want inspectability, model choice, and more ownership of the agent loop.
 Codex is the stronger candidate when you want a managed product experience and are comfortable with the OpenAI ecosystem.